 BikeMaster Tire And Tube Flat Repair Kit

-With space of the essence when adventure riding, making your tool kit as bike specific as possible is always a good idea.
-That said, looking out for yourself and your buddies on the trail is always worth the extra ounces and I always carry tire repair for tube-type and tubeless tires.
-The BikeMaster kit comes with all the patches, plugs, and tools you need to take care of everyone on the trail, no matter what type of tires they’re running.
+Cargo space is at a premium on any off-road motorcycle, so making your tool kit as small but as capable as possible is always a good idea.
+But it’s always worth a couple of extra ounces to carry a good tire repair kit for tube-type and tubeless tires.
+This BikeMaster kit comes with patches, plugs, and the tools you need to take care of yourself and everyone else on the ride, no matter what type of tires they’re running.
+CO2 cartridges can give tires the inflation they need to get back to base, and the included tools can extract whatever sharp things caused the flat.
+All in one small, lightweight carry case.
+Don’t leave home without it.

 MSRP: $42.89